google/closure-compiler-js/README.md

 This is an experimental release - meaning some features are not available and performance may not be on-par with the Java implementation - [details here](#transpilation).

 ## Usage

+*These instructions will continue to work, but the package is deprecated.
+Development has moved to https://www.npmjs.com/package/google-closure-compiler.*

 First, install the latest version: